nimonian/swe2ml-web/src/learn/matrices/matrix-composition.md

 Since any matrix defines a function $\vec{v} \mapsto A\vec{v}$, we want the product of two matrices to be equivalent to composition of the functions they define.
-In other words, $AB$ had better satisfy
+To put this in an equation, $AB$ had better satisfy

 $$
 \left( A B \right) \vec{v} = A \left(B \vec{v} \right)